 - artegic AG is open to the use of new forms of application.
 For this reason, we also use the mobile recruiting app “Truffles” from Truffles GmbH, Chausseestraße 86, 10115 Berlin.
 If you should decide in favour of us on this app by a swipe, we will first receive an anonymous short profile.
 If we confirm your interest, the personal data provided by you – usually first and last name, photograph and, if applicable, curriculum vitae – will be displayed.
 As with a classic application, the legal basis for this data processing is § 26 BDSG (new).
 If an employment contract is concluded between the candidate and us, the data will be processed for the implementation of the employment relationship in compliance with the statutory storage obligations.
 If the candidate receives a rejection from us, the application documents provided will be kept by us for a further six months in pursuance of Article 6 (1) (f) GDPR and then be deleted.
 This is done in order to be able to objectively justify the selection of applicants even after completion of the application procedure, for example in court proceedings.
 This is done so that we are still able to objectively justify the selection of candidate even after the conclusion of the application process, for example in court proceedings.
 If additional storage is required, specific consent to this in pursuance of Article 6 (1) (a) GDPR will be obtained from the applicant, who can withdraw this at any time by sending an email to firstname.lastname@example.org.

 We offer webinars at regular intervals.
 Webinars are used for communication between us and a group of individuals who register online for a digital conference for the purposes of obtaining information.
 On registering, you are concluding a contract with us regarding the conducting of the webinar.
-As part of the registration process, we will therefore require your first name and surname and your email address in order to conduct the webinar.
+As part of the registration process, we will therefore require your first name and surname, your email address and your phone number in order to conduct the webinar.
 The processing of your personal data is carried out on the basis of Article 6 (1) (b) GDPR.
 Both before the webinar and as a follow-up to the webinar, you will receive information related to the webinar from us.
 We also reserve the right to send participants to webinars, downloads and other events with similar topics, unless the participants have objected to this.
 The participants can object to the use at any time without incurring any costs other than the transmission costs according to the prime rates.

 Your personal data will be kept following the termination of the contract in accordance with the statutory storage obligations and subsequently deleted.

 We approach our customers at regular intervals in order to ask them about their satisfaction with our services.
 We use the „SurveyLegend“ software from SurveyLegend AB, Hamngatan 4, 211 22, Malmö, Sweden (For details, see the SurveyLegend for respondents privacy notice: https://www.surveylegend.com/gdpr-compliance/gdpr-for-respondents/).
 If we do not carry out the surveys in an anonymous form, the survey is carried out on the basis of your express consent in accordance with Art.
 6 Para.
 1 S. 1 lit. a GDPR.
 In the course of the survey we process technical data such as your IP address and device information, your first and last name, your contact data such as email address or telephone number, as well as content data according to your entries.
 After completion and evaluation of the customer survey, the personal data will be deleted.
 The maximum storage period is three months.

 To enable an encrypted file exchange between us and our customers, we use the software „Cryptshare“ of Befine Solutions AG.
 In the course of this, the customer can have himself verified by us for encrypted dispatch by stating his first and last name, his telephone number, and e-mail address.
 The data provided is used exclusively for the purpose of sending the files/messages provided in an encrypted form as part of the contractual relationship.
 The legal basis is to be seen in Art.
 6 para.
 1 sentence 1 letter b GDPR.The data is deleted after 180 days.